Knowledge

 If the module is present, the ouput of the command above will be installed.

-Configuring Nginx
+Configuring nginx

 We need a nonce

 A nonce should be a lenghty random string and therefore unique for each request.
-In Nginx we could create a variable containing a unique random string, but this ends up installing extensions to be able to do so.
+In nginx we could create a variable containing a unique random string, but this ends up installing extensions to be able to do so.
 So instead we use the SSL session ID as a nonce.
-This is a unique string for each request and is already available in Nginx.
+This is a unique string for each request and is already available in nginx.
 Fortunately the session ID contains only characters that are allowed in a nonce.

 set $cspNonce $ssl_session_id;